-When I started out building Galaxie Blog, my initial goal was to create the most beautiful and themeable blog software for the ColdFusion community.
-In Galaxie Blog version 1, there were a dozen themes and nearly every aspect of the blog takes on the characteristics of your chosen theme.
-In Galaxie Blog 3, we have continued this tradition.
+When I started building Galaxie Blog, I aimed to create the most beautiful and themeable blog software for the ColdFusion community.
+In Galaxie Blog version 1, there were a dozen themes, and nearly every aspect of the blog takes on the characteristics of your chosen theme.
+In Galaxie Blog 3, we have continued and expanded on this tradition.

-Galaxie Blog now has around 30 prebuilt themes.
-I have spent a great deal of time ensuring that nearly every widget matches the selected theme.
-For example, if you upload a video the primary color of the play button will match your theme.
+Galaxie Blog has around 35 prebuilt themes.
+I have spent much time ensuring that nearly every widget matches the selected theme.
+For example, if you upload a video, the primary color of the play button will match your theme.
 Even a dynamic map route will match the primary color of your theme.
 You can also construct a post with the theme in mind and upload an image that matches your background theme.

-You can have as many themes as you want, or design a single theme, but you should first choose a default theme from which to start with.
+You can have as many themes as you want or design a single theme, but it's best to start with an existing theme.
 Every theme is easily changed using WYSIWYG interfaces.
-The theme settings allow you to change the site appearance, for example, you can change the icons, backgrounds, fonts, and even the way that the columns are generated.
+The theme settings allow you to change the site's appearance.
+For example, you can change the icons, backgrounds, fonts, and even how the columns are generated.
 There are nearly 40 different theme settings, and these settings have a dramatic impact on the site's appearance.

-If you already know the Galaxie Blog theme that you want to start with, you don't have to read this part of the article.
-However, the Kendo Theme is important theme consideration so you may want to at least skim this section.
+If you already know the Galaxie Blog theme you want to start with, you don't have to read this part of the article.
+However, understanding the Kendo Theme is important when theming, so you may want to skim this section at least.

 The open-source Kendo Core package that we are using is shipped with 11 different Less-based themes.
 I have personally incorporated a few more.

-Telerik, the company that provides the open-sourced version of Kendo Core, is moving away from using Less themes and transitioning towards SASS-based themes that Kendo Core does not yet support.
-I will stray abreast of the new developments and will migrate Galaxie Blog to the new SASS based themes if and when there is official Telerik open source support.
-For detailed official information on the Less themes please read the Telerik documentation at https://docs.telerik.com/kendo-ui/styles-and-layout/appearance-styling.
+Telerik, the company that provides the open-sourced version of Kendo Core, is moving away from using .less-based themes and transitioning towards SASS-based themes that are still not supported by Kendo Core.
+I will keep abreast of the new developments and migrate the Galaxie Blog to the new SASS-based themes if and when there is official Telerik open-source support.
+For detailed official information on the .less-based themes, please read the Telerik documentation at https://docs.telerik.com/kendo-ui/styles-and-layout/appearance-styling.

-I have also dissected each Kendo Less theme extensively and have developed ColdFusion-based tools to modify the theme properties.
-I will write more articles on how to change the default Kendo Less theme properties in the future.
+I have dissected each Kendo Less theme and developed ColdFusion-based tools to modify its properties.
+In the future, I will write more articles on integrating other interfaces using the look and feel of the default .less-based Kendo Core themes.

-Below are some appearance screenshots of the different Kendo Less themes.
-Compare these images when looking at the Galaxie Blog themes to get an idea of the Kendo theme's appearance.
-You can also sort the Theme grid by the kendo Theme to determine the underlying Kendo theme that each theme uses.
+Below are some appearance screenshots of the different Kendo .less themes.
+Compare these images when looking at the Galaxie Blog themes to understand the Kendo theme's appearance.
+You can also sort the Theme grid by the kendo Theme in Galaxie Blogs Administrative site to determine each theme's underlying Kendo theme.

 Editing an existing Theme

-There are scores of settings that can be independently applied to each theme.
-These settings are applied using the Theme Interface.
-The theme interface is broken into nine different sections that organize the different theme settings.
+Scores of settings can be independently applied to each theme.
+These settings are applied using the theme interface, divided into nine sections that organize the different theme settings.

-It is safe to be curious and investigate these settings.
-If you make a mistake, you can always restore the default settings.
+Feel free to be curious and investigate by changing these settings- if you make a mistake, you can always revert and restore the default settings.

 Main Theme Settings

-You can select your own theme name when creating a new theme, or override an existing theme.
+You can select your theme name when creating a new theme or override an existing theme. - Use Theme

-The default setting is set to true for every theme.
-When this checkbox is checked, the theme will appear in the Themes dropdown at the top of the page and will be available to be assigned to a particular post.
+The default setting is true for every theme.
+When this checkbox is checked, the theme will appear in the Themes dropdown at the top of the page and be available to be assigned to a particular post. - Select Theme

-When this checkbox is checked, the current theme will be the default Galaxie Blog theme and the theme menu at the top of the page will disappear.
-However, any themes that have the use theme checkbox checked will still be available to assign to a particular post.
+When this checkbox is checked, the current theme will be the default Galaxie Blog theme, and the theme menu at the top of the page will disappear.
+However, any themes with the use theme checkbox will still be available to assign to a particular post. - Kendo Theme

-The Kendo Theme controls the look and feel of the interfaces that are used by the Galaxie theme.
-You can modify the Galaxie Blog and change the underlying Kendo theme, but be aware that all of the default Galaxie Blog themes are designed with a Kendo theme in mind.
-See the Kendo Theme section above for more information.
+The Kendo Theme controls the look and feel of the interfaces used by the Galaxie theme.
+You can modify the Galaxie Blog and change the underlying Kendo theme, but be aware that all default Galaxie Blog themes are designed with a Kendo theme in mind.
+See the Kendo Theme section above for more information. - Dark Theme

-This setting changes the appearance of the theme to handle dark backgrounds.
-This should be checked if this theme uses a dark background.
+This setting changes the theme's appearance to handle dark backgrounds.
+If this theme uses a dark background, check this setting.

 Blog Theme Style and Column Display